 There was a wide selection of movies and TV shows in the inflight entertainment, a variety of classics and recent releases and, including several Indonesian films, a mix of international movies.
 You can set up your little one’s TV with the kid’s section showing only the selection of movies, TV shows and games for children.

 Little T received a gift at the end of each flight, mostly little stuffed toys and on one flight a messenger bag with a finger puppet.
-We received a stuffed tiger toy as well but sadly forgot it in the hotel room in Bali.

 Like any of the specially requested meals, the child’s meals are served ahead of the standard service – always welcome for getting little ones started on their meals as soon as possible.

 Little T was served the cheesy pasta, mixed with chicken and peas, on two of the flights.
 We always had fruit on our trays, usually fresh fruit and one time dried apricots and prunes, and I think the child’s meals could have used fruit as an option too.

 Little T wasn’t a fan of the pasta and meatballs, and only picked at the peas and corn from this dish.
 This was an instance when he would mostly eat something from our dishes – rice or chicken, other vegetables, fruit etc. I had a similar linguine dish, without meatballs of course, and I found it to be pretty good.

 Little T had the yogurt, fruit and croissant from my tray while I had the chickpea and vegetable curry which turned out to be my favourite of the meals offered.

 To be completely honest, this was my least favorite vegetarian meal.
 The pasta looked unappetizing and was tasteless.

 Aside from the tomato sauce dish, the other pasta dishes I was served during the trip were pretty good – a vegetarian lasagne…